kellims/Capstone-Project-Trippin/README.md

 + As a user, I can upload documents to my reservations, such as tickets which may be needed on the trip.
 + As a user, I can organize my reservations by type (restaurant reservations, day trips, tickets, site seeing locations, etc.)
 + As a user, I can edit and/or delete any reservations from my trip.

+## Future Features
++ As a user, I want to be able to change how my trips and events are able to be sorted, for example, instead of just by upcoming date, I can sort by other parameters such as locations, type, etc.
++ As a user, I want an event or trip to be separated into an archived section if it's already been completed.
++ As a user, I want to be able to get directions to each location/reservation.
++ As a user, I want to be able to invite other companions to my trips.
++ As a user, I want to be able to collaborate on the trips/events with the people I invited.
++ As a user, I want to be able to sort my reservations by type (restaurant reservations, day trips, tickets, site seeing locations, etc.)